Luke Strnad, M.D. (he/him/his)

 • In recognition of his academic mentoring of trainees within these above roles, he was awarded the Faculty Contributions to Scholarship Award from the Internal Medicine residency in 2020.

 In his spare time Dr. Strnad enjoys taking walks through the city, exploring the Portland food scene, hiking and camping in the beautiful outdoors of the Pacific Northwest.
-He also likes to run, play board games and is an avid ice hockey fan.
+He also likes to run, read and is an avid ice hockey fan.
 He strives to protest against injustice and inequity in his spare time as well as in his professional work.

 Education and training